 Many of us have experienced heartburn (technically called GERD or gastro-esophageal reflex disease) at some point in our lives.
 In GERD, stomach acids go up the esophagus and can enter the mouth, leading to a burning pain.
 The acid quite literally blisters the soft tissues of the esophagus and the mouth.
 So if you place aspirin on the gums right next to the tooth, you are putting an acidic substance that is almost as powerful as stomach acid in direct contact with the gum tissue.
 It is like heartburn of the gums!

 In addition, the placement of the aspirin right next to the tooth will do nothing for the tooth pain!

 Aspirin works by blocking the production of certain pain chemicals in your blood.
 When you swallow an aspirin tab, it is broken down and absorbed by the intestines and then enters the bloodstream.
 The acetylsalicylic acid (aspirin) then circulates around and interferes with pain chemicals at various parts of your body.
 So if you have a headache, the aspirin travels by the bloodstream to the headache area, blocks the pain chemicals present, and you experience pain relief.

 But aspirin (and other pain pills such as Tylenol, Motrin, Aleve, etc.) can only work when they enter the bloodstream.
-Aspirin placed directly next to your tooth will enter your bloodstream very slowly, if at all (the rate at which it enters is dependent on a number of factors – all beyond the scope of this post).
+Aspirin placed directly next to your tooth will ultimately enter your bloodstream (the rate at which it enters is dependent on a number of factors – all beyond the scope of this post).
 Without aspirin in your blood, it will not work.
-This is the equivalent of placing an aspirin pill on your forehead for a headache!
+Would you place an aspirin pill on your forehead for a headache?
+Of course not!

 I swallowed the aspirin and my tooth still hurts!